collective/collective.developermanual/source/components/genericsetup.rst

         xmlns:genericsetup="http://namespaces.zope.org/genericsetup"
         i18n_domain="YOUR.PRODUCT">

       <genericsetup:upgradeStep
           title="Convert Price to strings"
           description="Price was previously a float field, it should be converted to string" source="1000"
           destination="1100"
           handler="YOUR.PRODUCT.upgrades.convert_price_to_string"
           sortkey="1"
-            profile="YOUR.PRODUCT:default"/>
+          profile="YOUR.PRODUCT:default"
+          />

     </configure>